camerm/MODWALSH/readme.md

 This repository is for make more fastly the work of air and noise WAlsh Peru modeler.
-Make sure you have Make sure you have Python 3.8.0 or newer
+Make sure you have Python 3.8.0 or newer

 ## Required Technologies
 ---